Updated

 2.1.
 Not under the influence

-An accused is only guilty under this statute if he was under the influence of alcohol or drugs.
+You are only guilty under this statute if you were under the influence of alcohol or drugs.
 Further, this is determined by all of the facts of the case.
-This means it is always a defense for a defendant to:
+This means it is always a defense for you to:

-- to show that he was indeed sober.
+- to show that you were indeed sober.

 2.2.
 Not on a public highway

-Recall that a cyclist has to be on a “highway” to be guilty under VC 21200.5.
-Therefore, it is a defense for an accused to say that he was not riding on a public road or street.
-Perhaps, for example, he was on a private road or someone’s driveway.
+Recall that you have to be on a “highway” to be guilty under VC 21200.5.
+Therefore, it is a defense for you to say that you were not riding on a public road or street.
+Perhaps, for example, you were on a private road or someone’s driveway.

 2.3.
 No probable cause

-But police must have probable cause before they can stop or arrest a suspect of a crime.
+Arresting officers must have probable cause before they can stop or arrest you for a crime.

-If a person was stopped or arrested for violating this statute:
+If you were stopped or arrested for violating CUI:

 - and there was no probable cause,